 The regulatory climate for data privacy and protection continues to grow in scope and complexity both domestically and in the international markets in which we operate.
 Although there is no single federal law in the United States imposing a cross-sectoral data breach notification obligation, virtually every state has enacted breach notification requirements.
 Additionally, many of the international countries in which we operate have proposed or enacted laws or regulations on the appropriate use and disclosure of financial and personal data.
-The European Union ("EU") adopted the General Data Protection Regulation ("GDPR") on April 27, 2016.
+The EU adopted the General Data Protection Regulation ("GDPR") on April 27, 2016.
 The GDPR went into effect on May 25, 2018.
 The GDPR applies to organizations based in the EU and organizations based outside of the EU that offer products or services to individuals in the EU or that otherwise monitor individuals in the EU.
 While U.S. state laws generally cover specific categories of sensitive personal data (e.g., social security numbers, bank account numbers, and credit card numbers), the GDPR notification requirements will apply to incidents involving any personal data, meaning any data related to an identified person.
 In Canada, the Personal Information Protection and Electronic Documents Act ("PIPEDA") went into effect on November 1, 2018.
 PIPEDA applies to foreign organizations with a real and substantial link to Canada that collect, use, or disclose the personal information of Canadians in the course of their commercial activities.
 Under PIPEDA, an organization must notify individuals of any breach of the security of safeguards involving their personal information if it is reasonable to believe that the breach creates a "real risk of significant harm."
 Concurrently, the organization must also report to the Privacy Commissioner of Canada.
 As noted above, many states have enacted data protection requirements.
-Most recently, the California Consumer Privacy Act ("CCPA"), a state statute signed into law on June 28, 2018 and effective on January 1, 2020, provides enhanced data privacy protections to California residents.
+The California Consumer Privacy Act ("CCPA"), a state statute signed into law on June 28, 2018 and effective on January 1, 2020, provides enhanced data privacy protections to California residents.
 The CCPA applies to companies with annual gross revenues in excess of \$25 million.
+The South Africa Protection of Personal Information Act ("POPI") went effective on July 1, 2021.
+POPI shares similarities with both the EU GDPR and the CCPA.
+Most recently, China passed the PIPL on August 20, 2021.
+The PIPL is designed to protect online users' data privacy, effective on November 1, 2021.
+Regarded as China's version of the GDPR, the PIPL lays out a comprehensive set of rules on how business operators should collect, use, process, share, and transfer personal information in China.
 Our failure or inability to comply with data protection regimes domestically and in foreign countries could result in fines, penalties, injunctions, or material litigation expenditures.